Last updated May. 25, 2023 by Charles Zemub

 4. Microsoft Dynamics CRM

-The Good: It is an extensive CRM functionality and integration with Microsoft products and LinkedIn plugins.
+The Good is an extensive CRM functionality and integration with Microsoft products and LinkedIn plugins.

 The Bad: it is difficult to navigate for beginners, novices.
 The mobile app features are limited.